How to Choose the Best Proxy Location for Your Use Case

 Factor 5: IP Pool Size and Quality by Location

-Not all proxy locations are created equal in terms of available IP inventory.
+Not all proxy locations are equal in terms of available IP inventory.
 The United States, United Kingdom, Germany, and Brazil typically have the largest residential IP pools because those countries have high internet penetration and large populations.
 Smaller countries, particularly in Africa, Central Asia, and the Pacific Islands, may have pools of only a few hundred or thousand IPs.

 Ask your proxy provider these questions before committing to a location: